joeabrah/pager_themes/uwu_underground/README.md

 Custom theme for WiFi Pineapple Pager (hak5.org)

 *There's still a lot to do, tacking the font colors in each dashboard is next

+*Some AI Slop has been used to help generate this README

 ---

-## 📁 Quick Theme Structure Overview
+## Quick Theme Structure Overview

 ```
 uwu_underground/